utzcoz/utzcoz.github.io/_posts/2020-04-11-Analyze-window-size-changing-sequence.markdown

 In `ActivityManager` space, there are four important classes, that represents the application object:

-1. `ActivityDisplay`: reprensts display in the system.
+1. `ActivityDisplay`: represents display in the system.
 It will use display size as its size bounds.
-It holds zeor or more attached `ActivityStack`s to the display it represents.
+It holds zero or more attached `ActivityStack`s to the display it represents.
 2. `ActivityStack`: It holds zero or more attached `TaskRecord`s that exist in it.
 There are many stacks for different usage.
 For example, home stack for home app or apps started from home app, and want to exist in home stack; fullscreen stack for normal fullscreen apps.
-3. `TaskRecord`: It holds zeor or more attached `ActivityRecord`s that exist in it.
+3. `TaskRecord`: It holds zero or more attached `ActivityRecord`s that exist in it.
 The initial `ActivityRecord` in `TaskRecord` is `realActivity`, and it can start other `ActivityRecord`.
 If the flag indicates that it want to create a new task for new `ActivityRecord`, the created `ActivityRecord` will be stored in the same `TaskRecord`.
 4. `ActivityRecord`: represents the `Activity` instance.

 The four classes represents the critical concept of application in `ActivityManager` space.
 The `ActivityManager` space has its rules to calculate and change `Activity` or window size.
 For example, in multi-window mode, there are many codes to change window size from `ActivityManager` space.
 We know, the `ActivityManager` space is the pure abstract of application lifecycle.
 It doesn't render the window actually.
 So it should notify the window attributes, such as window size to `WindowManager` space, and let it to do left things.

 From the preceding diagram, we can find there is a `WindowContainerController` instance in every level.
 They will notify the window attribute to corresponding level in `WindowManager` space.
-And following diagram shows the relathionship:
+And following diagram shows the relationship:

 ```
 DisplayWindowController -> DisplayContent

-StackWindowControlerController -> TaskStack
+StackWindowContainerController -> TaskStack

 TaskWindowContainerController -> Task